Dragons in Iceland

 A Dragon vs. Casanova, the Icelandic Goat

-The Icelandic landscapes have played a large part the American television show Game of Thrones.
+The Icelandic landscapes have played a large part in the American television show Game of Thrones.

 The goats in the scene are from Háafell farm in the Borgarfjörður region, West Iceland.
 Háafell is the only goat farm in the country and the people there are dedicated to preserving the Icelandic breed of goat, a stock descending from animals that the Vikings brought with them more than 1100 years ago.
 It’s open to tourists.